spotify/confidence-resolver-rust/openfeature-provider/INTEGRATION_GUIDE.md

 ## Sticky Assignments

 Confidence provides **sticky** flag assignments to ensure users receive consistent variant assignments across evaluations.
-This is essential for A/B testing integrity and consistent user experiences.
+It can be used for two things:
+- Pause intake of new entities to an experiment
+- Ensure that entities are assigned the same variant throughout an experiment even if some of their targeting attributes change during the experiment.

 ### What are Sticky Assignments?